notNullThen/saucedemo-pw/README.md

 - **XSS Vulnerability Test**: Cross-site scripting (XSS) attacks can result in damage.
 This test ensures that the website is not vulnerable to such threats.

-- **Session Cookie Attributes Test**: Cookies must be secure to prevent hijacking and other exploits.
-This test checks for vulnerabilities in cookie handling.
+- **Session Cookies Attributes Test**: Cookies must be secure to prevent hijacking and other exploits.
+This test checks for vulnerabilities in cookies handling.
 The test finds the Cookies Vulnerability.
 It is **skipped** and needs to be unskipped manually at ```tests/login.spec.ts``` file after validating the issue.

 ### ***User Experience***